TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 ### 2. Solder the terminals onto the ESP and Adafruit boards, assemble components onto the breadboard and loosely
 _Don't rush the next steps are they involve soldering.
 You only really get one shot at this, so make sure you follow these next steps properly.
 If you are unsure about this section, do everything except solder and fit it into the breadboard to make sure you got it right.
 Once you're sure its good you can go back and solder the pins before proceeding to test._
+_It is not recommended you use your multimeter as you make connections on the contiuniuty setting to make sure your connections are good._

  - 2.1.
 Using your wire cutters (or side cutters), cut the single row terminal pins into 4x 3-pin segments for the output holes of the adafruit board, and however many you need for your ESP.
 Make sure they are good cuts dont use any that are broken/damaged.
  - 2.2. **Solder** the 5-pin terminals that came with the Adafruit board **facing up** to the side terminals (labelled GND, VCC, V+, CI, DI and GND, VCC, V+, CO, DO).
 You will need to connect jumper wires to these, so make sure the long end of these pins are on the top of the board!
  - 2.3. **Solder** your 3 position pins **to the output pins (inside row) of holes on the Adafruit board**, and the headers you cut for your ESP onto your ESP.
 For these make sure that the longer end of the pins facing down!
  - 2.4 **Solder** two wires to the DC barrel connector.
 Although not completely necessary, it is recommended to use heatshrink to cover the terminals on the barrel connector once you're soldered them.
 Once soldering complete, securely fit the barrel connector into the project box using the hole you made.
  - 2.5.
 Insert the Afafruit board and ESP into the breadboard as shown in the <a href="#schematic">project schematic</a> to test the fit.
 If you are using an ESP larger than the Wemos D1 Mini, there might be some double checking needed here.
  - 2.6.
 Insert the resistors as shown in the <a href="#schematic">project schematic</a>.
  - 2.7.
 Place the LN2596 in the project box wire up the rest of the components according to <a href="#schematic">project schematic</a>.
-Since you have spools of jumper wire, you can always make the wires to the LM2596 longer than needed and shorten them once you've permanently mounted everything in the box.
+Since you have spools of jumper wire, you can always make the wires to the LM2596 longer than needed and shorten them once you've permanently mounted everything in the box.  **Once you are finished wiring everything up, REMOVE THE JUMPER GOING TO THE 5V LINE OF THE ESP, otherwise you may fry it during setting the LM2596 (explained later).

 _You should now have a breadboard with everything complete except the wires that connect from the terminal to the Adafruit board and breadboard._